karunakarhv/MyPractice/Hashnode/Python/Topics.md

 28. Creational Design Patterns in Python: Crafting Objects Creatively and Efficiently
 29. Factory Method Pattern in Python: Crafting Objects Creatively
 30. Abstract Factory Pattern in Python: Crafting Families of Related Objects
+31. Builder Pattern in Python: Construct Complex Objects Step by Step

 # Topics for scheduling
-1. Builder Pattern in Python: Construct Complex Objects Step by Step
+1. Prototype Pattern in Python: Cloning Objects for Efficiency

 # Topics yet to schedule